-PHY201 - Ultrasound Physics and Instrumentation Lecture
+PHY202 - Ultrasound Physics and Instrumentation Lecture

 The properties of sound physics and machine instrumentation will be addressed.
 Students will gain a deeper understanding of the interactions of ultrasound within the human body and the proper use of ultrasound applications.
-Emphasis will be placed on ultrasound theory, parts of the machine, transducer construction/ function and
+Emphasis will be placed on ultrasound theory, parts of the machine, transducer construction/ function and Doppler principles.

-PHY201L - Ultrasound Physics and Instrumentation Laboratory
+PHY202L - Ultrasound Physics and Instrumentation Laboratory

-Credit Hours: 6.0 Prerequisite: AP100, AP200, MT200 Students will learn "knobology" by scanning predetermined protocols that afford manipulation of specific knobs and machine function.
+Students will learn "knobology" by scanning predetermined protocols that afford manipulation of specific knobs and machine function.
 Emphasis is placed on the technical aspects of scanning and applying the principles of physics.